Best Day Trips from Annecy & Things to Do Outside of Annecy

 This cannot be missed, trust me!
 The Cirque de St Meme is a gateway to the Hauts de Chartreuse Nature Reserve and its scenery is unbeatable.

 A natural park with trails suitable for all hikers, from beginners to experts.
 A super easy one to the first waterfall (doable with small kids), and more sporty ones to the higher cascades.
-You can also chill nearby the river after your hike.
+You can also chill near the river after your hike.

 Jardins Secrets

-I remember when I first looked into visiting I read a review: “Swiss woodworking meets a Moroccan riad, through a Persian garden and a decent slice of the Lord of the Ring”.
+I remember when I first looked into visiting I read a review: “Swiss woodworking meets a Moroccan riad, through a Persian garden and a decent slice of The Lord of the Ring”.
 It’s a pretty accurate one.

 Lovely gardens (best visited in mid-spring) with a place for a family visit and a nice walk among lounges, patios, galleries and restaurants.
-Many spots to take beautiful photos and don’t forget to eat the oriental ancakes there!
+Many spots to take beautiful photos and don’t forget to eat the oriental pancakes there!

 Geneva

 Located less than an hour from Annecy via bus or car, Geneva is a fun and easy day trip to take from Annecy.
-Geneva is known for being the headquarters of many organizations including the World Health Organization, United Nations, World Trade Organization, and more.
+Geneva is known for being the headquarters of many organizations, including the World Health Organization, United Nations, World Trade Organization, and more.

 Go wander around Lake Geneva and spot the Jet d’Eau, a huge water spout in the lake.
 Explore the old town, Palace of Nations – the United Nations office in Geneva, and find the broken chair statue outside, which was built to honor those who have lost limbs due to land mines.